WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 #### Create ArcGIS Online/Portal Group
 Creates a ArcGIS Online or Portal for ArcGIS group.
 Sets up description, logo and members of the group.

-#### Add Users to ArcGIS Online/Portal Group (IN DEVELOPMENT)
-Adds a list of users to an ArcGIS Online or Portal for ArcGIS group.

-#### Add Users to ArcGIS for Portal Site (IN DEVELOPMENT)
+#### Add Users to Portal for ArcGIS Site
-Imports a list of users provided in a CSV file to ArcGIS for Portal, assigning to roles and setting default password.
+Imports a list of users provided in a CSV file to Portal for ArcGIS, assigning to roles and setting default password.
+Can be built-in or enteprise users.

 ## Features

+* Add a number of users to a site at once.
+* Setup a number of groups.

 ## Requirements

+* ArcGIS Online
+	* Create ArcGIS Online/Portal Group

+* Portal for ArcGIS 10.2+
+	* Add Users to Portal for ArcGIS Site
+	* Create ArcGIS Online/Portal Group

 ## Installation Instructions

+* Setup a script to run as a scheduled task
+	* Fork and then clone the repository or download the .zip file.
+	* Edit the [batch file](/Examples) to be automated and change the parameters to suit your environment.
+	* Open Windows Task Scheduler and setup a new basic task.
+	* Set the task to execute the batch file at a specified time.

 ## Resources